Garland scores 29 in return, Cavs edge Celtics 114-113 in OT

 First, he drove the lane for an emphatic dunk — and may have been fouled by Jarrett Allen — to tie it 107-all.
 Then, on Cleveland’s final trip of regulation, he blocked Mitchell’s step-back 3-pointer as the horn sounded.

 Garland had been out since the season opener on Oct.
-19, when he was accidentally swiped across the eye by Toronto’s Gary Trent Jr. A nasty cut under his eyelid and excessive swelling kept Garland on the bench in sunglasses.
+19, when he was accidentally swiped across the eye by Toronto’s Gary Trent Jr. A nasty cut under his eyelid and excessive swelling kept Garland out.

-But back doing what he does best, the 22-year-old Garland led the Cavs to another signature win in this young season.
-Cleveland rallied to beat the defending Eastern Conference champions in overtime on Friday.
+But back doing what he does best, Garland led the Cavs to another signature win in this young season.
+Before the game, he was encouraged by Mitchell to take the first six shots.

+“He really set the tone,” Mitchell said.
+“I can’t speak for everybody else, I just didn’t know what his rhythm was going to be like.
+He came out like he’s been playing with us this whole stretch.”

 Allen added 14 points and 14 rebounds for the Cavs, who had some offensive issues while welcoming Garland back.